adnandossaji/astrofolio/README.md

 ### Styling

 Astrofolio uses custom CSS variables for theming.
-Edit the global styles in `src/styles/global.css` to customize the look and feel.
+Edit the global styles in the layout file to customize the look and feel.

 ### Components